Isabelle Ladouceur

-Isabelle Ladouceur (born c.
-2000) is a Canadian curler.
+Isabelle Ladouceur (born October 17, 2000) is a Canadian curler.
 She is a former Canadian U18 champion, and skipped the Canadian junior team at the 2021 World Junior Curling Championships.

 Career

 Junior

 Ladouceur played in the 2016 Nova Scotia Junior Championships, losing in the final to Mary Fay.
 At the 2017 and 2018 provincial juniors, her team failed to make the playoffs.

 In 2018, Ladouceur and her U-18 team of Emilie Proulx, Makayla Harnish, Elsa Nauss and Kate Callaghan became the youngest ever team to qualify for the Nova Scotia Scotties Tournament of Hearts, as the age limit was eliminated two years prior.
 At the 2018 Nova Scotia Scotties Tournament of Hearts, the team went win less, going 0–7.
 A few months later, the team represented Nova Scotia at the 2018 Canadian U18 Curling Championships.
 The team beat Saskatchewan 4–3 in the final to claim the championship.
 In 2019, her team lost in the Nova Scotia Junior final to Kaitlyn Jones.

 Ladouceur moved to Ontario to attend Wilfrid Laurier University.
 She played in the 2020 Ontario Junior Championships, going 3–4 in her first Ontario junior provincial.
-Later that season she skipped Laurier and team mates Brooklyn Fahl, Emma McKenzie and Kelly Middaugh at the 2020 U Sports/Curling Canada University Curling Championships, finishing with a 2–5 record.
+Later that season she skipped Laurier and teammates Brooklyn Fahl, Emma McKenzie and Kelly Middaugh at the 2020 U Sports/Curling Canada University Curling Championships, finishing with a 2–5 record.

 She competed for Northern Ontario at the 2021 World Junior Qualification Event, which she won.
 Her team only consisted of two Northern Ontarians, Jamie Smith and Lauren Rajala from Sudbury, the rest of the team hailed from different provinces.
 Ladouceur herself was from Nova Scotia, lead Katie Shaw was from Prince Edward Island and alternate Katy Lukowich was from Manitoba.
 In the qualification event final, she defeated Alberta's Elysa Crough rink, 7–6.
 The event replaced that year's Canadian Junior Curling Championships which were cancelled due to the COVID-19 pandemic.
 This qualified her rink to represent Canada at the 2022 World Junior Curling Championships.
 The team finished in 9th place, relegating Canada to the World Junior-B Championship for the following season.